 Many visitors reach Cat Rock by way of an out-and-back from a parking area along Route 77 (aka Foxville Road), across the street from Catoctin Mountain Park, which—unlike Cunningham Falls State Park—is managed by the National Park Service.
 A longer loop option begins and ends, however, at a parking area near the east end of Hunting Creek Lake, situated about a half-mile down Catoctin Hollow Road on the right.

-While you may be easily enticed by the lake, the quickest access to Cat Rock is actually in the opposition direction: look for the foreboding Old Misery Trail across the street to the east.
+While you may be easily enticed by the lake, the quickest access to Cat Rock is actually in the opposite direction: look for the foreboding Old Misery Trail across the street to the east.
+(Note: Per an astute reader, the start of the trail begins by a different name: “Dam Overlook” before becoming the Old Misery Trail.)
 Pursuant to its name, this is no easy trail, which climbs 400 feet in the first half-mile.
 Follow the red blazes as the well-trodden path switchbacks up the woody hillside.
 What starts as a mild climb quickly turns into a rocky and persistent slog that will leave some hikers short of breath.
 Alas, there are few unobstructed views to be had, though as the trail levels off briefly after cresting a ridge, it is possible in a couple spots to see the Catoctin Range as it extends north.